Slow Cooked Greek Lamb infused with all of the flavours of Greece. Perfect for dinner parties or a bulk mid-week meal suitable for the freezer.

 - Serve with a squeeze of fresh lemon and chopped parsley.

-**Every slow cooker is different as is every cut of meat.
-Try the lamb when cooking time is done and if it is still tough keep cooking and check every half hour.
-If you use the same slow cooker and cut each time you will nail it after the first go.
+- **Every slow cooker is different as is every cut of meat.
+Try the lamb when cooking time is done and if it is still tough then keep cooking and check every half hour.
+If you use the same slow cooker and cut of lamb each time, you will find what works best and can stick to it.

-If the leg of lamb is too big for the frypan or slow cooker just cut the leg roughly so that the pieces will fit.
+- If the leg or shoulder of lamb is too big for the frypan or slow cooker cut the leg roughly so that the pieces will fit.